PROMOTING BRITISH VALUES AT EVERSLEY PRIMARY SCHOOL

 Eversley Primary School is a diverse school.
 We actively promote diversity through our celebrations of different faiths and cultures with the staff, pupils and parents.
 Religious educations and PHSE lessons reinforce message of tolerance and respect for others.
 During assemblies and RE lessons we share different faiths.
 We invite people from different religions to come and share their knowledge to enhance learning within classes.
 The pupils also visit different places of worship to gain a better understanding of different faiths and beliefs.

-Below are some PowerPoint slides that are shown in our weekly assembly
+Below are some PowerPoint slides that have been shown in our weekly assemblies:-